Xunnamius/hashnav/Docs/Documentation.md

 * [Events](http://mootools.net/docs/core/Class/Class.Extras#Events "MooTools Core Documentation: Events")

 ##Requires
-* MooTools 1.3 (or higher; successfully tested again: MooTools 1.4.0-5)
+* MooTools 1.3 (or higher; successfully tested against: MooTools 1.4.0-5)

 * HashNav
 	* **Core**: `Core`, **All** `Types`, `Browser`, **All** `Class`, **All** `Slick` (dependency of `Element` & `DOMReady`), `Element` & `Element.Event`, `DOMReady`
 	* *provided*: [String.QueryStringImproved.js, Object.compare.js]

-Note that, along with including the *provided* script(s) in your webpage (don't worry, they're microscopic :D), each module that you would like to utilize the funcitonality of needs to be included **AFTER** `HashNav.js`.
+Note that, along with including the *provided* script(s) in your webpage (don't worry, they're microscopic), each module that you would like to utilize the funcitonality of needs to be included **AFTER** `HashNav.js`.
 Choosing to forgo the inclusion of some "essential" modules (such as HashNav.History) *might* cause the HashNav class to function in an unexpected manner. **Check out the comments included within each module file for more specific requirements.**

 ##Properties
-* Singleton (cannot be reinitialized)
+* Singleton (can be reinstantiated, cannot be reinitialized)
 * Modular

 ##Syntax